 Thank You for Helping Us With Beta Testing!

-Wordfence 7.0.1 includes significant changes to the user interface for improved visibility into your site’s security and better management of our growing list of options and settings.
+Wordfence Central is a powerful and efficient way to manage the security of multiple sites in one place.
 We have completed extensive testing internally, and we are now ready to share it with a broader audience.

 How to Install the Beta Version of Wordfence

 - Download the beta version (.ZIP file) to your desktop by clicking here.

 - Remove Wordfence from your website by visiting the Plugins section, deactivating Wordfence and then deleting it.
 (Note: As long as you have not enabled “Delete Wordfence tables and data on deactivation”, your settings should be retained.)

 - While still in the Plugins section, install the Beta version by clicking the “Add New” button at the top of the page, clicking “Upload Plugin” at the top of the page and then uploading the .zip file you downloaded in step 1, followed by clicking the “install now” button.